Proactive Motor Testing Protects Ethanol Plant

-One of the companies dedicated to contributing to America's sources of renewable energy is Cardinal Ethanol.
-In 2008, Cardinal Ethanol commissioned a natural gas fired ethanol producing plant in the heart of the Corn Belt.
-Located in Indiana, this ethanol plant produces approximately 100 million gallons of ethanol per year, in addition to 340K tons of dried distillers grains with solubles that are distributed to companies who produce food for livestock and poultry.
+One of the companies dedicated to contributing to America’s sources of renewable energy is Cardinal Ethanol.
+In 2008, Cardinal Ethanol commissioned a natural gas-fired ethanol-producing plant in the heart of the Corn Belt.
+Located in Indiana, this ethanol plant produces approximately 100 million gallons of ethanol per year, in addition to 340K tons of dried distillers grains with solubles that are distributed to companies that produce food for livestock and poultry.

 In order to produce 100 million gallons of ethanol per year, the plant has to ensure their equipment operates reliably 24 hours a day, 7 days a week.
 The in-house maintenance team at the ethanol plant schedules “planned shutdowns” twice each year, once in the spring and once in the fall, to perform maintenance on the equipment and machinery operating in the plant.
 During the fall 2015 shutdown, four new motors were installed to drive the conveyor belts that fed the corn in through to the ethanol processing plant.

 In December 2015, the maintenance team noticed the grain flow was being interrupted.
 Mark Durr, Maintenance Project Manager at the ethanol plant, swiftly investigated the grain delivery system and determined that the interruptions in grain flow were being caused by intermittent shutoff of the conveyors.
 Mark then instructed his in-house maintenance team to perform several tests on all four motors that drive the corn conveyors.

 “I instructed my Technicians to test all four motors, which ranged from 40- to 60-horsepower, and our meg-ohm meter showed the coils were fine, no short turns and nothing going to ground,” explains Mark.
 “When we used the ALL-TEST PRO 33 IND™, that motor testing instrument showed us the rotors were bad.”